oovaa/hasanah/hasanah/README.md

 A huge thank you to everyone who uses and supports this extension.
 Your feedback and contributions make it better every day.
 May your coding journey be filled with inspiration and productivity.

-and a special thank you. 🩷
+and a special thank for you. 🩷